alif898/Weather-Forecast-Fetcher/README.md

 The idea is to find a source of weather forecast data, build an ETL pipeline to take this data, store it somewhere before delivering the weather forecasts in a way that is convenient to me, such as through an email or link that I can access easily.

-This writeup will be cover the following parts:
+This writeup will cover the following parts:
  1. System design
  2. Data visualisation
  3. Instructions on how to use this repo